Mike Pompeo says he spoke with North Korea's Kim about denuclearization 'mechanism' | The Japan Times

 “We’ll want to test North Korea in this first meeting for evidence that they have made this strategic decision” to end its program, he said.

-The North regularly cites the fates of Gadhafi and Saddam Hussein in Iraq — whose government was toppled in a U.S.-led invasion — as evidence of the need for a nuclear deterrent.
+The North regularly cites the fates of Gadhafi and Saddam Hussein in Iraq — whose government was toppled in a U.S.-led invasion and who was later executed — as evidence of the need for a nuclear deterrent.

 “Pyongyang has long been wary of proposed U.S. security guarantees,” said Abraham Denmark, a former Asia official at the Pentagon who is now with the Wilson Center think tank in Washington.
 “This goes back to past collapsed agreements, and North Koreans often point to Gadhafi and Saddam Hussein as examples of what happens to countries that trade away their nuclear programs.”